hadikp/vite-painter/blog/en/article-1.md

 ---
 title: Welcome to My Art Blog
 description: Discover my artistic journey, paintings, and creative process.
 ---

 # Welcome to My Art Blog! 🎨

 Thank you for visiting my page!
-Let me take a moment to introduce myself and share why I created this blog.
+Let me take a moment to introduce myself and share why I created this website.

 For me, painting is not just a hobby—it’s a passion.
 In the strokes of a brush, the play of colors, and the stories brought to life on canvas, I find a joy that I hope to share with others.